 The Bremont Regatta AC (America’s Cup) is a limited edition model (the company only produced 235 pieces) and is no longer in production.

-You can still, however, try your luck searching for sellers on eBay.
+However, you can still try your luck searching for sellers on eBay.

-Priced at around $6,800 when it was still available, this is relatively more affordable than the two luxury brands above.
-This series, along with a partnership with Oracle Team USA (OTUSA), were released in Baselworld 2016 with much acclaim.
+It was priced at around $6,800 when it was still available, this is relatively more affordable than the two luxury brands above.
+This series and a partnership with Oracle Team USA (OTUSA) were released in Baselworld 2016 with much acclaim.
 A Blog to Watch quoted Oracle Team USA Skipper Jimmy Spithill as saying (about both AC and OTUSA):

 “Naturally, we have a central digital clock on the boat but every sailor still likes to have the time on his wrist, and before a race the countdown to the start is critical.
 It’s a really tough sport both mentally and physically, and not only does the team need to make decisions under immense pressure but we need to have equipment that allows us to do so,” Spithill said.
 “With the countdown function being so crucial when racing out on the water, we are really delighted that Bremont has invested in this for us and it’s incredibly special for me that the watches also incorporate some of our winning AC72 which I skippered in 2013.”

-Some of the main features of the AC include a titanium case material, automatic movement, sapphire glass, and rubber bracelet.
-The sleek, classic design of this chronograph timepiece exudes elegance without being flashy.
+Some of the main features of the AC include a titanium case material, automatic movement, sapphire glass, and a rubber bracelet.
+This chronograph timepiece’s sleek, classic design exudes elegance without being flashy.

 TNG Classic Tornado Sailing Chronograph

-Some of the other features of this Swiss-made/Dutch-designed chronograph are sapphire scratch-resistant crystal, a power reserve of 42 hours, automatic winding, 28.800 vibrations per hour, and super luminous indexes/hands.
+Other features of this Swiss-made/Dutch-designed chronograph are sapphire scratch-resistant crystal, a power reserve of 42 hours, automatic winding, 28.800 vibrations per hour, and superluminous indexes/hands.
 The design is a sapphire scratch-resistant crystal, a stainless steel case, and a screw-in crown and case back.

-Good luck with your search, whether you’re looking for a watch for your first regatta, or looking for something to replace your old one.
+Good luck with your search, whether you’re looking for a watch for your first regatta or looking for a more high-end watch to add to your collection.